mikekeith52/scalecast/README.md

 - Extends scikit-learn regression modeling concepts to be useful for time-series forecasting
   - propogates lagged y terms dynamically
   - differences and undifferences series with ease to model stationary series only
-- Allows comparison of many different modeling concepts, including ARIMA, MLR, MLP, and Prophet so you never have to be in doubt about which model is right for your series
+- Allows comparison of many different modeling concepts, including ARIMA, MLR, MLP, Keras, and Prophet so you never have to be in doubt about which model is right for your series
 - Your results and accuracy metrics can always be level, even if you need to difference the series to model it effectively

 ## Installation